 See your Creative Writing advisor before you register to make sure the courses you're planning to take fit the content requirements.
 Waiting a semester (or two), and then trying to get them approved retroactively, is much more time consuming than simply checking to see if the courses meet the requirements.

-Creative Writing advisors watch the progress of every student by periodically checking his or her file.
+Creative Writing advisors watch the progress of every student by periodically checking his or her file and reviewing Degree Tracker.
 Students are contacted if questions arise.
 You may also request an appointment with your advisor at any time to review your progress toward graduation.

 If a faculty member is on leave, his or her advisees are assigned to other faculty in the Program.
 You should be able to see your assigned advisor in OPUS.
 If you have a question as to which faculty member is your advisor, please contact Paula Vitaris (firstname.lastname@example.org) in the Creative Writing Program office.
 You'll always have an advisor assigned to you.
 But you can also ask questions of any faculty member in Creative Writing, at any time.